johnlago/ezShareToSleepHQ/README.md

 echo 'export PATH="\$HOME/.local/bin:\$PATH"' >> ~/.zshrc && source ~/.zshrc
 ```

+#### 3. Set up the config file

-3. In a text editor, copy the following template to create a config file, which will save your settings.
+In a text editor, copy the following template to create a config file, which will save your settings.
 Save it in one of these locations:

 - `./ezshare_resmed.ini` - In the same directory as the **installed** script
 - `./config.ini` - In the same directory as the **installed** script